bkutil/st/README.md

 This can be then parsed using `cut`.

-For quantile estimation, `st` samples the input using naive Reservoir sampling algorithm, in order to save memory.
-The sample size is pre-set at 1024 samples.
+For quantile estimation, `st` samples the input using naive Reservoir sampling algorithm, to save memory.
+The sample size is pre-set to 1024.

 ## Installation